exonum/exonum-java-binding/exonum-light-client/README.md

 ```
 *Be aware that this method submits the transaction to the pool of
 uncommitted transactions and dosn't wait for the transaction
 acceptance to a new block.*

+Also, you can take a look at the [integration test][send-tx-it]
+for the full example of how to create a transaction message and
+send it to Exonum node.

 ## How to build
 To build the client locally, clone the repository, and